HaoZeke/gasSweetening-Report/report/md/03_LitRev-part.md

 ## Shell

 Shell is the container for the shell fluid and the tube bundle is placed inside the shell.
 Shell diameter should be selected in such a way to give a close fit of the tube bundle.
-The clearance between the tube bundle and inner shell wall depends on the type of exchanger .
+The clearance between the tube bundle and inner shell wall depends on the type of exchanger.
 Shells are usually fabricated from standard steel pipe with satisfactory corrosion allowance.
-The shell thickness of 3/8 inch for the shell ID of 12-24 inch can be satisfactorily used up to 300 psi of operating pressure.
+The shell thickness of $3/8$ inch for the shell ID of $12-24$ inch can be satisfactorily used up to $300$ psi of operating pressure.

 ## Tube

-Tube OD of ¾ and 1'' are very common to design a compact heat exchanger.
+Tube OD of $\frac{3}{4}$ and $1$ are very common to design a compact heat exchanger.
 The most efficient condition for heat transfer is to have the maximum number of tubes in the shell to increase turbulence.
 The tube thickness should be enough to withstand the internal pressure along with the adequate corrosion allowance.
-The tube thickness is expressed in terms of BWG (Birmingham Wire Gauge) and true outside diameter (OD).
-The tube length of 6, 8, 12, 16, 20 and 24 ft are preferably used.
+The tube thickness is expressed in terms of BWG (Birmingham Wire Gage) and true outside diameter (OD).
+The tube length of $6$, $8$, $12$, $16$, $20$ and $24$ ft are preferably used.
 Longer tube reduces shell diameter at the expense of higher shell pressure drop.
 Finned tubes are also used when fluid with low heat transfer coefficient flows in the shell side.
 Stainless steel, admiralty brass, copper, bronze and alloys of copper-nickel are the commonly used tube materials.

 ## Tube pitch, tube-layout and tube-count